 Do you need business insurance?
 All professional Amazon sellers must have a business insurance policy with at least \$1 million in commercial general liability insurance coverage that protects them (and Amazon) in the event that someone decides to sue them (if they get hurt or sick using your product, for example).
-According to Amazon's business agreement, sellers also need product liability insurance if their sales exceed \$10,000 per month for three consecutive months.
+According to Amazon's business agreement, sellers also need product liability insurance if their sales exceed \$10,000 in one month.